gazebosim/gz-sim/tutorials/joint_controller.md

 JointTrajectoryController lets’s user specify the required position, velocity, and effort with respect to time.
 For velocity and position, this controller uses a PID controller.

-A detailed description and related parameter of JointTrajectoryController can be found [here](https://gazebosim.org/api/gazebo/7.0/classignition_1_1gazebo_1_1systems_1_1JointTrajectoryController.html#:~:text=Detailed%20Description).
+A detailed description and related parameter of JointTrajectoryController can be found \ref gz::sim::systems::JointTrajectoryController "here".

 The trajectory message can be published or subscribed at ```/model/${MODEL_NAME}/joint_trajectory``` by default.